brainfo/GeneralUtils/README.md

 - merge fastqs from different lanes
   What this util do:
   1. input the rawdir, with each sample a subfolder containing multiple lanes _1.fq.gz and _2.fq.gz
-  2. automatically craete and output the outdir where each sample a subfolder containing one _1.fq.gz and one _2.fq.gz
+  2. automatically create and output the outdir where each sample a subfolder containing one _1.fq.gz and one _2.fq.gz

   Example input structure:
 ```